Albatross133

 Cabo Sao Vicente

-Being from Devon I had often been to the sourthern most type of England, it's most westerly point as well, also called Land's End so I was curious to see how the end of the World fared up and I wasn't disappointed.
-A lot sunnier and warmer with cliffs, crevasses. lighthouses and stories of famous sea battles - Battle of Cape St. Vincent - to make it a lot more inspiring to the schoolboy interested in history I was and have remained.
+Being from Devon I had often been to the southern most type of England, its most westerly point as well, also called Land's End, so I was curious to see how the end of the world fared, and I wasn't disappointed.
+A lot sunnier and warmer, with cliffs, crevasses, lighthouses and stories of famous sea battles, like theBattle of Cape St Vincent, to make it a lot more inspiring to the schoolboy interested in history I was and have remained.

-The oversight has been corrected and the idea of a cruise, at some future date, is being studied, especially as coming from a landlocked country my beloved has never been on a cruise and isn't adverse to the idea of going on one to see what it’s like.
-It probably won't be the Queen Mary 2, just yet, and certainly never again the SS Uganda, no longer of this world, but the choice is vast.
+The oversight has been corrected, and the idea of a cruise at some future date is being studied, especially as, coming from a landlocked country, my beloved has never been on a cruise and isn't adverse to the idea of going on one to see what it's like.
+It probably won't be the Queen Mary 2 just yet, and certainly never again the SS Uganda, no longer of this world, but the choice is vast.

 Analysis